UNITED STATES DISTRICT COURT

 Salary: CL 26/27 ($44,994 to $80,390, Table LV)

 Depending upon qualifications and experience

 Closes: January 11, 2019

 Duty Station: Las Vegas, Nevada

-To qualify for the position, candidates must have a high school diploma or equivalency and at least two years of General Experience and one year of Specialized Experience.
+- To qualify for the position, candidates must have a high school diploma or equivalency.

 General Experience – Progressively responsible clerical, office or other work that indicates the possession of, or the ability to acquire, the knowledge and skills needed to perform the duties of the position.

 Specialized Experience – Progressively responsible clerical or administrative experience that is in, or closely related to the work of the position and which has demonstrated the knowledge, skills, and abilities to successfully perform the duties of the position and involves the routine use of automated software and keyboarding for word processing, data entry and report generation.

 - Unquestioned integrity, trustworthiness, character and the ability to maintain confidentiality; demonstrate sound and mature problem-solving skills and judgment in handling sensitive material; exhibit a professional and positive demeanor and a customer focused attitude; and the ability to work independently.

 - Excellent organizational skills and be able to communicate effectively with others, both verbal and written.